 Each artichoke globe measures about 6-10 cm in diameter and weighs about 150 g.
-Fuzzy; immature florets at the centre of the bud constitute its "choke."
+Fuzzy, immature florets at the center of the bud constitute its "choke."
 These are inedible in older, and larger flowers.
-Edible portion of the buds consists primarily of the fleshy lower portions of the involucre bracts (triangular scales) and the base, known as the "heart."
+The edible portion of the buds consists primarily of fleshy lower portions of the involucre bracts (triangular scales) and the base, known as the "heart."

-Cardoons (Cynara cardunculus) are closely related species to artichokes.
-However, unlike in artichokes where their flower buds are eaten, the blanched leafy-stalks are the edible portions in cardoons.
+Cardoons (Cynara cardunculus) are intimately related species to artichokes.
+However, unlike in artichokes where their flower buds were sought after part of the plant, the blanched leafy stalks are the edible portions in cardoons.

-Several cultivars of artichoke grown and categorized based upon size, color, and spine.
+Several cultivars of artichoke grown and categorized based on their size, color, and spine.